The three questions to ask about IFRS 16 compliance

 Do you have all the information and the systems you need to report as required?

-A good lease advisor can be helpful here.
+A good lease adviser can be helpful here.
 With good leasing industry contacts, they will be able to help you poll lessors for any data they hold on your leases.
 When we manage this process for new lease advisory clients, we invariably unearth leases for which the client had no data and, in some cases, where they were not aware of the lease at all.
 With departments often going off-piste to acquire their leases, it’s easy for Finance to have little or no visibility of these contracts.

 For your existing leases, there is a whole range of specific information you’ll need which may include the original asset cost, current and any future lease rental or associated commitments, any terms and conditions related to options to extend, the remaining lease duration, residual risk values.
 Some of this information may be clearly detailed within your lease documentation but it’s likely some information will be quite difficult to find.